 Iceland Avocado Imports

-Imports of avocado in Iceland were valued at just above 4 million US Dollars in 2021.
-Even though it’s a slight drop from the previous year, it is the other record high value since 2016.
+Imports of avocado in Iceland were valued at just above 4.4 million US Dollars in 2023.
+It is an increase of 10% from the previous year.
 The sharpest climb was from 2016 to 2017 when the import value rose from about 3 million US Dollars to around 5 million US Dollars.

 Avocado Price in Iceland per kg